phillprice/myfitnesspal/README.md

 This is simple, by having custom_components look (README + structure) the same it is easier for developers to help each other and for users to start using them.

-If you are a developer and you want to add things to this "strava" that you think more developers will have use for, please open a PR to add it :)
+If you are a developer and you want to add things to this "myfitnesspal" that you think more developers will have use for, please open a PR to add it :)

 ## What?